 Meat and game

-Grilled beef and pork are the mainstays of most menus – pork is especially loved in Portugal, whether it’s steaks, chops, ribs, belly or leg.
+Grilled beef, chicken and pork are the mainstays of most menus – pork is especially loved in Portugal, whether it’s steaks, chops, ribs, belly or leg.
+Particularly sought-after is the porco negra, from the black Alentejan pigs, fed on acorns to give them a sweet flavour.
+Presunto is Portugal’s equivalent of Parma ham – a smoked leg of pork preserved in sea salt and cured for months or years.
 The grill or barbecue (no churrasco) sees a lot of action, and grilled chicken (almost a second national dish) is usually enlivened by the addition of piri-piri (chilli) sauce.
 Also ubiquitous are porco à alentejana (pork cooked with clams), which originated, as its name suggests, in the Alentejo, and rojões (chunks of roast pork, served with black pudding) from the north (mainly Minho and Douro).
-Leitão (spit-roast suckling pig) is at the centre of many a communal feast, particularly in the Beiras, cabrito (roast kid) is ubiquitous in mountain areas, while another festive Beiras speciality is chanfana (goat stew).
-Duck is usually served shredded and mixed with rice (arroz de pato); rabbit is served in rural areas (a caçadora, hunter’s style, as a stew), and things like wild boar (javali), partridge (perdiz) or quail (cordoniz) are often on menus too.
+Leitão (spit-roast suckling pig) is at the centre of many a communal feast, particularly in the Beiras; cabrito (roast kid) is ubiquitous in mountain areas; while another festive Beiras speciality is chanfana (goat stew).
+Duck (pato) is usually served shredded and mixed with rice (arroz de pato); rabbit is served in rural areas (a caçadora, hunter’s style, as a stew), and things like wild boar (javali), partridge (perdiz) or quail (cordoniz) are often on menus too.

-You might need to steel yourself for a couple of special dishes.
-Porto’s tripas (tripe) dishes incorporate beans and spices but the heart of the dish is still recognizably chopped stomach-lining; while cozido à portuguesa is a boiled “meat” stew in which you shouldn’t be surprised to turn up lumps of fat, cartilage or even a pig’s ear.
+The Portuguese have long believed that if you eat an animal, you may as well eat all of it, and offal is common.
+Alheiras are sausages made from bread and chicken, with their roots in the Inquisition, when Jews copied the Catholic passion for sausages while avoiding pork – the best come from Mirandela in Trás-os-Montes, and are served grilled or steamed.
+You might need to steel yourself for a couple of special dishes: Porto’s tripas (tripe) dishes incorporate beans and spices but the heart of the dish is still recognizably chopped stomach-lining; while cozido à portuguesa is a boiled “meat” stew in which you shouldn’t be surprised to turn up lumps of fat, cartilage or even a pig’s ear.
 Other traditional dishes use pig’s or chicken’s blood as a base – the words to look for are sarrabulho and cabidela.

 Vegetables and salad